-In the event school is cancelled, the District will:
+In the event school is canceled, the District will:

-- Announce the decision no later than 5:45 a.m., unless there are extenuating circumstances, using our automated calling system to all parents and staff. - Post on the following websites: plano88.org, emergencyclosing.com, cancellations.com - Inform the following radio stations: WSPY-107.1 FM, WMAQ- 670 AM, WGN-720 AM, and WBBM-780 AM - Inform the following television channels: 2, 5, 7, 9, and Fox 32 - Cancel all activities, games and practices throughout the entire District. - Add make-up days to the end of the school year OR consider using previously scheduled days off (i.e., President's Day). - Post additional information on our District website, www.plano88.org
+- Announce the decision no later than 5:45 a.m., unless there are extenuating circumstances, using our automated calling system to all parents and staff. - Post on the following websites: plano88.org, emergencyclosing.com, cancellations.com. - Cancel all activities, games and practices throughout the entire District. - Implement a Remote Learning Day - Post additional information on our District website, www.plano88.org.